VILLASframework/documentation/docs/node/nodes/infiniband.md

 ### out.max_wrs (integer) = 128

-This is similar to @ref node-config-node-infiniband-in-max_wrs but for the send side of the Queue Pair.
+This is similar to `in.max_wrs` but for the send side of the Queue Pair.
 In contrast to the receive queue, there is no minimum amount of Work Requests in this queue and it can be filled up completely to `out.max_wrs`.
 The default number of work requests is 128.

 ### out.cq_size (integer) = 128

-This is similar to @ref node-config-node-infiniband-in-cq_size.
+This is similar to `in.cq_size`.

 An important side note for the receive completion queue was that it should be able to hold all Work Requests if the receive queue is flushed.
 Since no "preparatory" Work Requests are posted to the send queue and and thus all work requests are send out as soon as possible, there is no need for `out.cq_size` to be as big as `out.max_wrs`.
 The default size of the completion queue is 128.